kevinolega/minimalchanges/_posts/2019-05-12-obstacles-minimalism.md

 One is always better than zero.

-Only do one thing at a time.
+## Only do one thing at a time.

 For this week, let go of one item.
 You're allowed to let go of two but don't force yourself.

-You Can Direct Your Focus By Asking Yourself Better Questions
+> "You Can Direct Your Focus By Asking Yourself Better Questions"

 I got that from Tony Robbins.